 - Sharing of responsibility: E-voting systems must be spread across many differently configured systems, some of which must not be connected to the internet.
 Technical and organisational measures must be in place to ensure that no individual can access critical data or votes without the involvement of a third party (multiple-assessor verification).

-- Transparency: The source code and documentation of fully verifiable systems must be published so that competent persons can operate and analyse the system privately.
+- Transparency: The source code and documentation of completely verifiable systems must be published so that competent persons can operate and analyse the system privately.
 The source code may be used for non-commercial and specified scientific purposes, for example exchanging information on any faults found in the system and the right to publish.

 - Best practices: In accordance with the mandatory, ongoing improvement process, the systems must be continuously adapted and constantly protected against the latest security vulnerabilities.